JazzNase/JazzNase/README.md

 - **Description:** Developed a basic marketplace application implementing CRUD operations.

 ### Ongoing Thesis Project
+- **Title:** Empowering Artists with Non-Fungible Tokens (NFT) with AI Integration on the Polygon Network
 - **Role:** Project Leader
-- **Description:** Leading a significant thesis project that aims to innovate and solve real-world problems.
-This project is one of my biggest endeavors and holds great potential for impact.
+- **Description:** Creating a sophisticated NFT platform that leverages AI to check for copyrighted and AI-generated content, ensuring the originality and creativity of each artist's work.
+This project aims to inspire passion in art, providing a platform where original art can be minted and potentially sold at higher prices due to its verified authenticity.

 ## 🏆 Experience
 - **Verified NFT Artist at Canva** (2020 - 2024)
 - **Ambassador for Cryptocurrency Projects** (2021 - 2024)
 - **Moderator and Core Team Member at ORIGYN** (2024 - Present)
   - Empowering artists with NFTs and AI integration on the Polygon network.
+  - Leading the ongoing Capstone project utilizing React and other technologies.

 ## 🔒 Privacy Statement
 You will not see my projects here as I value my privacy and the hard work I have put into these projects.
 I prefer to share them selectively to ensure my efforts are credited properly and not used without permission.